African American Centers for Advanced Studies (AACAS) Council

 The Pittsburgh Public Schools’ African American Centers for Advanced Studies (AACAS) Executive Committee aims to be a beacon of support, encouragement and advocacy for the AACAS Council (African American gifted and talented high school students) in maintaining academic, social and emotional excellence while building balanced identities of self, confidence and competence.

 History of AACAS

+Annually, the Executive Committee will host the African- American Centers for Advanced Studies (AACAS) Symposium in the Spring.
 The AACAS Executive Council is a representative group of African American gifted and talented students from each of the nine 6-12 and high schools in the Pittsburgh Public Schools.
-Throughout the day students participate in student workshops, lead by guest speakers, and a teen forum.
+Throughout the day, students participate in student workshops, led by guest speakers, and a teen forum.